SansGuidon/bookmarks/PRINCIPLES.md

   * make small changes and iterate
 * [Ozan Onay](https://blog.bradfieldcs.com/you-are-not-google-84912cf44afb) - You Are Not Google
   * Don’t even start considering solutions until you **Understand** the problem.
 Your goal should be to “solve” the problem mostly within the problem domain, not the solution domain.
-  * **eNumerate** multiple candidate solutions.
+  * **enumerate** multiple candidate solutions.
 Don’t just start prodding at your favorite!
   * Consider a candidate solution, then read the **Paper** if there is one.
   * Determine the **Historical context** in which the candidate solution was designed or developed.
   * Weigh **Advantages** against disadvantages.
 Determine what was de-prioritized to achieve what was prioritized.